pulseheart/PulseHeart-AutoML/README.md

 Chose an appropriate name, like "echocg video classification"

 ### Creating a video classification dataset and importing videos
-At the step 2a: choose the name your Dataset in relation with the balancing Training an AutoML video classification model
+At the step 2a: choose the name your Dataset in relation with the the annotation dataset that you will use: for example
+Training an AutoML video classification model